Ducks drub Oilers 4-3, ending goalie Talbot's night early

 ANAHEIM, Calif.
+(AP) -- If the Anaheim Ducks and Edmonton Oilers were looking to send a message to one another ahead of a possible matchup in the playoffs, it didn't take.

+Instead, the Ducks were left relieved that a first period no-show didn't end up costing them the win - and the Oilers hoping the two points lost taught them a valuable lesson.

-(AP) -- Rickard Rakell scored the go-ahead goal, Hampus Lindholm had a goal and two assists, and the Anaheim Ducks defeated the Edmonton Oilers 4-3 on Wednesday night.
+Rickard Rakell scored the go-ahead goal, Hampus Lindholm had a goal and two assists, and the Ducks defeated the Oilers 4-3 on Wednesday night.

+''We weren't very happy with our first period, but the team responded like we wanted to,'' said Ducks captain Ryan Getzlaf, who had three assists. ''We kept pushing.''

 Jonathan Bernier made 29 saves, and Josh Manson and Patrick Eaves also scored as Anaheim passed Edmonton for second place in the Pacific Division with nine games remaining for both teams.

+Lindholm's late strike energized the Ducks, turning the flow and allowing them to impose their forecheck on the Oilers after the first intermission.

+''Those goals are tough to swallow, especially on the road up 2-1 in a tough building,'' said Connor McDavid, who had a goal and an assist. ''We came out a little bit weak in the second and they took advantage.''

-Cam Talbot gave up four goals on 18 shots before being pulled midway through the second period as the Oilers' four-game winning streak ended.
-Connor McDavid had a goal and an assist, giving him 84 points to extend his league lead, and Leon Draisaitl also scored for the Oilers.
+Talbot gave up four goals on 18 shots before being pulled midway through the second as the Oilers' four-game winning streak ended.

+The Ducks figured out early on that Talbot was not at his best despite coming off consecutive shutouts.
+Starting his 13th game in a row, Talbot seemed a step slow from the start, even on the sequence that opened the scoring.

+Ryan Kesler's shot got past Talbot but was sent into the post by his right skate and tantalizingly trickled parallel to the open goal.
+Edmonton was to recover and break the other way where Leon Draisaitl buried his 25th goal 5:58 into the first.

-Talbot, starting for the 13th game in a row and coming off consecutive shutouts, seemed a step slow from the start, and Anaheim made him pay.
-After failing to react in time to Manson's score over his right shoulder, Talbot was beaten over his left glove side by Rakell during 4-on-4 play and prompting Oilers coach Todd McLellan to finally give Laurent Brossoit just his fifth appearance in net this season.
+After failing to react in time to Manson's score over his right shoulder that put the Ducks ahead 3-2, Talbot was beaten over his left glove side by Rakell during 4-on-4 play and prompting Oilers coach Todd McLellan to finally give Laurent Brossoit just his fifth appearance in net this season.

 Brossoit made 16 saves in relief, playing for the first time since a loss at Tampa Bay on Feb.
 21.

+''The first one, I'm sure he would be willing to take back,'' McLellan said. ''The last guy I'm going to complain about is Cam Talbot.''

-McDavid used a slick backhand to score his 26th, reaching around Cam Fowler and cutting back to his right to beat Bernier 1:03 after Eaves tied the game at 1.
+McDavid used a slick backhand to score his 26th, reaching around Cam Fowler and cutting back to his right to beat Bernier 1:03 after Eaves scored.

-Talbot gave up a howler on Eaves' long shot, offering an early hint of the struggles to come.

-The sequence that ended with the Oilers taking a 1-0 lead could have had a very different result if not for two fortunate redirections.
-Ryan Kesler's shot was sent into the post by Talbot's right skate and tantalizingly trickled parallel to the open goal, allowing Edmonton to recover and break the other way where Draisaitl buried his 25th goal 5:58 into the first.
+Mark Letestu added a 6-on-3 power-play goal with 6.7 seconds remaining, giving both sides something to worry about.

+''We're going to have to play a stiffer brand of hockey going forward,'' Ducks coach Randy Carlyle said.

 NOTES: Ducks forward Andrew Cogliano appeared in his 777th consecutive game, passing Craig Ramsay for fourth-most in NHL history. ...
 Draisaitl had multiple points for the fifth straight game, notching two goals and nine assists in that span. ...
-Anaheim captain Ryan Getzlaf had three assists, giving him 16 points (three goals, 13 assists) in 10 games since the bye week. ...
+Getzlaf has 15 points (three goals, 12 assists) in 10 games since the bye week. ...
 Rakell had a point for the fifth consecutive game.

 UP NEXT